 This section describes the extensions to existing VPI routines.
-Most are obvious and shown in Table 29-1. vpi_control() is described here again for clarity.
+Most are obvious and shown in Table 29-1. vpi\control() is described here again for clarity.

+'''

 vpi_control()

+'''

 Synopsis: Try to move value change traverse index to min, max or specified time.
 If the request is for a next or previous VC and there is none (for collection this means no VC for any object) a fail is returned, otherwise a success is returned.
 If there is no value change at specified time in a jump, then the value change traverse index is aligned based on the jump behavior defined earlier in Section 29.7.3.2, and the time will be updated based on the aligned traverse point.
 If there is a value change occurring at the requested time, then the value change traverse index is moved to that tag with success return, otherwise if the object does not have hold semantics a fail is returned.
-In the case of a collection, a fail is only returned when none of the objects in its group can return a true.
+In the case of a collection, a fail is only returned

+''' when none of the objects in its group can return a true.
 Syntax: vpi_control(vpiType prop, vpiHandle obj, p_vpi_time time_p) Returns: PLI_INT32, 1 for success, 0 for fail.

-vpiTrvsMinTime: Goto the minimum time of traverse (collection) handle.

-vpiTrvsMaxTime: Goto the maximum time of traverse (collection) handle.

-vpiTrvsTime: Jump to the time specified in time p.

-vpiHandle obj: Handle to a traverse object (collection) of type vpitrvsObj (vpitrvsCollection)

-p_vpi_time time_p: Pointer to a structure containing time information.
+Arguments: vpiType prop: vpiTrvsMinTime: Goto the minimum time of traverse handle. vpiTrvsMaxTime: Goto the maximum time of traverse handle. vpiTrvsTime: Jump to the time specified in time_p. vpiHandle obj: Handle to a traverse object of type vpiTrvsObj. p vpi time time p: Pointer to a structure containing time information.
 Used only if prop is of type vpiTrvsTime, otherwise it is ignored.

-Related routines: vpi_goto().
-Difference is that vpi_goto() can operate only on traverse collection handles only, and returns a new traverse collection for the objects that have a VC at the time it moves to.
+Related routines: None. '''